 Mobility is Key

 Moving around with your children, diaper bags, toys, and snacks among other things can be tough.
 As such, ensure that you have easy mobility solutions.
-You can get a classic red wagon to carry your stuff around while the kids walk beside it comfortably.
+You can get a classic red wagon to carry your stuff around while the kids walk beside it comfortably, you might want to check if you can get some garden wagon replacement tires afterwards, it can get quite muddy and quite uneven at some festival sites!
 Also, consider getting a backpack-style carrier for your toddler-age child to let him or her see the events taking place.
 For a grassy terrain or setting, go for an all-terrain stroller for smooth movement.

 Maintain a Regular Family Schedule